uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 ## Terminology

 - **Allocation**: An allocation represents designated data storage with a unique name.
-- **Keys**: Keys are the credentials that grant access to an allocation.
-There are two types of keys:
+- **Keys**: Credentials granting access to an allocation, made up of an Access Key and Secret Key.
+Referred to formally, and in certain software, as "Credentials".
+We use both "Keys" and "Credentials" in our documentation to best fit the topic.
     - Access Key: The public identifier used to access the allocation, similar to a username.
     - Secret Key: The private password-like credential that must be kept confidential.
 - **Stewards**: Stewards are individuals responsible for managing an allocation.
 Stewards need a full access key pair to perform tasks like creating, deleting, and maintaining buckets.
 Each steward must maintain separate key pairs for their individual allocations and any shared allocations they manage.